-The goal of treatment is to feel great in both your body and mind so that you can achieve sustained sobriety.
+The goal of treatment is to feel great in both your body and mind.
+This way, you can achieve sustainable sobriety.
 As a part of this, prescription medication will be used to get you through detox and early recovery.
 If a medication doesn’t agree with you or causes unusual symptoms, it is vital to let your doctor know right away.
 The same goes for your personal preferences, like if you would prefer more holistic treatment vs. medication, etc.

 Honesty About Emotional Trauma & Other Mood Issues is Key

 While physical symptoms can play a huge part in addiction treatment, mood disorders and past emotional trauma must be addressed and treated in order for you to successfully recover.
 On its own, Post Traumatic Stress Disorder (PTSD) can, by itself, be the root cause of addiction.
-For example, if you suffered through a traumatic event and never really addressed it, your suppressed feelings could be causing you to use drugs or alcohol as a method of coping.
-Traumatic events are different for everyone, but they can include: a death of a loved one, witnessing a traumatic event, an accident, a fire, a horrific injury, rape, emotional abuse, divorce, and more.
+For example, if you suffer from trauma and have never been to therapy to address it, suppressing these feelings can lead to the use of drugs or alcohol as a method of coping.
+Traumatic events are different for everyone.
+But, they can include the death of a loved one, witnessing a traumatic event, an accident, a fire, a horrific injury, rape, emotional abuse, divorce, and more.

 Similarly, mood disorders are conditions like anxiety, depression, and bipolar disorder.
-You might find that you self-medicate with drugs or alcohol in order to relieve symptoms of these conditions.
-Mood disorders are not always easy for a doctor or therapist to recognize unless you are completely honest with them about your thoughts, emotions, and feelings.
+You might find that you self-medicate with drugs or alcohol in order to relieve the symptoms of these conditions.
+Mood disorders are not always easy for a doctor or therapist to recognize.
+Unless, you are completely honest with them about your thoughts, emotions, and feelings.
 In addiction treatment, it is vital that you are open to honestly discussing everything with your doctors.

 Honesty in addiction treatment is vital so that your doctor can get to know your past completely and treat you as well as possible.
 Addiction rehabilitation is completely individual, and no two people get quite the same experience or the same exact treatment.
 Your past physical symptoms and emotional instances are all taken into account when your treatment plan is created.
-As you progress through rehab, your plan will be modified to accommodate any changes – both negative or positive – that occur.
+As you progress through rehab, editing of your plan may take place to accommodate any changes – both negative or positive – that occur.
 Honesty is always the best policy, and this is especially the case when it comes to making sure you get the best possible care from your treatment center.